FluidityProject/buildscripts/generic/README.md

 and patches are available to support VTK9, either from the VTK9-fixes branch of Fluidity or from the repository at https://github.com/tmbgreaves/ichpc-build-additional .
 VTK7 or later is required to build against Python3.

+### Using the build scripts

+Each script is intended to be self-contained, downloading source as required, and operating within a 'prefix' directory set at the top of the script.
+Old builds are retained with timestamps as new builds are started - be aware that in the case of larger packages this can use up a lot of space and files.

+The general structure of each script is:

+* Define environment
+* Fetch source
+* Configure, build, and install
+* Archive the build script
+* Create a module

+Some scripts contain subsidiary builds; for example, Zoltan is contained within the PETSc script, to ensure that it makes direct use of sub-packages built by PETSc, and h5py is built from a feedstock repository within the conda install.

+As far as possible scripts are set up to run without user interaction, but in a few cases some input may be needed to confirm dialogues - an example being the conda install.

+Some scripts make assumptions about external environment being set, in particular where there are interdependencies between packages.
+You are strongly advised to read through scripts and either modify environment variables as required to suit your local system, or hard-code values if you prefer.

+Builds are in general **not** optimised or tuned, to be as generic as possible, so you are very much encouraged to modify configuration parameters to improve performance on your local system.